Arts and Design Courses

 OFFERED: July Sessions: 1

+3 semester credits.
 This course offers a solid foundation in the fundamentals of basic construction, draping, alterations, and fitting techniques for apparel.
 The emphasis of the course is on the importance of proper fit and craftsmanship for the overall quality of garments.
 Students develop and construct design concepts in muslin and soft fabric in the dress form.

-COURSE: CPCRCM360 / HPHTCM360
+COURSE: CPCRCM360

 CREDITS: 3 US credits / 45 contact hours

-OFFERED: July Sessions: 2 and January Session: B
+OFFERED: January Session: B, July Sessions: 2 and 3

+3 semester credits.
 Italian destination cities immediately conjure up images of the art, food, fashion, wine, and culture in which their fame lies: fashion shows and La Scala in Milan, Renaissance art in Florence, Brunello wine in Montalcino, the Biennale and Carnevale in Venice.
-This course will explore how creative advertising strategies have been produced and implemented, their effect on city identity, the proliferation of creative areas in destination cities, and the future of creativity and creative marketing.
-Case studies of both well-established metropolises and developing destinations will be examined.
+This course will explore how creative advertising strategies have been produced and implemented, their effect on city branding, and the proliferation of creative areas in destination cities.
+Additionally, students will gain an understanding of media planning and buying, including target audience identification, media strategy development, and evaluation of media options.
+Case studies of both well-established metropolises and developing destinations will be examined to provide practical insights into successful advertising campaigns.

 COURSE: FTFCFGV320